Mont Blanc (poem)

 Mont Blanc: Lines Written in the Vale of Chamouni is an ode by the Romantic poet Percy Bysshe Shelley.
 The poem was composed between 22 July and 29 August 1816 during Shelley's journey to the Chamonix Valley, and intended to reflect the scenery through which he travelled.
 "Mont Blanc" was first published in 1817 in Percy Shelley and Mary Shelley's History of a Six Weeks' Tour through a Part of France, Switzerland, Germany and Holland, which some scholars believe to use "Mont Blanc" as its culmination.

-After Percy Shelley's early death in 1822, Mary Shelley published two collected editions of her husband's poetry; both of which included "Mont Blanc".
+After Percy Shelley's early death in 1822, Mary Shelley published two collected editions of her husband's poetry, Posthumous Poems in 1824 and Poetical Works of Percy Bysshe Shelley in 1840; both of which included "Mont Blanc".
 Mary's promotion of his poetry helped to secure his enduring reputation and fame.

 In "Mont Blanc", Percy Shelley compares the power of the mountain against the power of the human imagination.
 Although he emphasised the ability of the human imagination to uncover truth through a study of nature, he questions the notion of religious certainty.
 The poet concludes that only a privileged few can see nature as it really is, and are able to express its benevolence and malevolence through the device of poetry.